SU-SWS/churro/docs/SAML.md

 }

-// Validate session secret is configured if (!process.env.JWT_SECRET) {
+// Validate session secret is configured if (!process.env.SESSION_SECRET) {
   throw new Error(
-    'JWT_SECRET environment variable is required for session encryption. ' + 'Generate one with: openssl rand -base64 32'
+    'SESSION_SECRET environment variable is required for session encryption. ' + 'Generate one with: openssl rand -base64 32'
   )
 }